Bollywood in the spotlight of the spin-off of "Call My Agent" - ExBulletin

 “This is the nature of work – we are so on ourselves that we completely forget that there is an agent with a life of its own.”

-A recurring subplot throughout “Call My Agent” is Amal’s relationship with another woman, culminating in an onscreen kiss – a rarity in Indian film and television, where mainstream mores minimize portrayal. romantic intimacy.
+A recurring subplot throughout “Call My Agent” is Amal’s relationship with another woman, culminating in an onscreen kiss – a rarity in Indian film and television, where traditional manners minimize portrayal. . romantic intimacy.

 Kumra believes India is moving towards more candid representations of same-sex relationships and was indifferent to the prospect of criticism from the public.